PeterBengtson/control-tower-log-aggregator/README.md

 ## Background

 Computer logs vary significantly in size from system to system, from log type to log type, and even from day to day.
-The span from a few hundred bytes to several gigabytes in size.
+They span from a few hundred bytes to several gigabytes in size.
 This is in itself not a problem, as you pay per byte on AWS.

 However, if you need to keep your logs around for a long time,